-Intervention Merits of Intervention Relevance in Lithgow Context Zebra crossings should only be used in very limited applications, such as high activity areas and routes, subject to site specific assessment.
+Intervention Merits of Intervention Relevance in Lithgow Context Crossing locations should be convenient for pedestrians and accessible for pedestrians in wheelchairs.
+Zebra crossings should only be used in very limited applications, such as high activity areas and routes, subject to site specific assessment.
 Where a safe point for pedestrians to cross wide / busy roads is required it is preferred to use road narrowing initiatives.
 Where the crossing is located in a school zone, it may be more appropriate to provide a schools safety supervisor.
 Provide pedestrian refuge islands Pedestrian islands allow a safe point for pedestrians to negotiate wide or busy roads.
 Refuges are of benefit to pedestrians as they allow for a staged crossing of a road.
 They also provide a visual cue for motorists that pedestrians can be expected in the vicinity of a refuge.
 Provision for the standing of pedestrians, prams, wheelchairs, mobility scooters and bicycles at the crossing mid-point is important.
 Pedestrian islands should only be used in limited applications, such as high activity areas and routes, subject to site specific assessment.
 Where a safe point for pedestrians to cross wide/busy roads is required it is preferred to use road narrowing initiatives.
 There are opportunities for new pedestrian refuges in Lithgow and other townships.
 Construct raised pedestrian crossings Raised pedestrian crossings force vehicles to slow to speeds low enough that a pedestrian would survive a collision.
 Reductions in pedestrian crashes of around 40% could be expected from the installation of a raised crossing.
 For inclusion in Main Street Master Plans.
 Install signalised crossing Signalised crossings separate pedestrians from vehicular traffic for a brief time period while they cross the street.
 It is important to ensure that the time allowed for crossings is adequate to cater for all users.
 For inclusion in Main Street Master Plans.
-Additional lights near Lithgow Hospital would improve crossing conditions along Great Western Highway.
-Provide road narrowing (kerb extensions) Road narrowing has a double benefit of reducing vehicular traffic speeds and allowing a safe point for pedestrians to negotiate wide or busy roads.
+Provide road narrowing (kerb extensions etc) Road narrowing has a double benefit of reducing vehicular traffic speeds and allowing a safe point for pedestrians to negotiate wide or busy roads.
 Treatments that include widening footpaths have the additional benefit of providing higher quality facilities for pedestrians.
 Provision for the standing of bicycles at crossings is important.
-Where road narrowing is proposed to cross roads that form part of an on-road bicycle lane, consideration should be given to potential squeeze points which can be addressed by providing cycle bypass through the road narrowing device.
-The consultation undertaken showed strong support for road narrowing initiatives as a means to cross busy roads in Lithgow and other townships.
+Where road narrowing is proposed to cross roads that form part of an on-road bicycle lane, The consultation undertaken showed strong support for road narrowing initiatives as a means to cross busy roads in Lithgow and other townships.
 For inclusion in Main Street Master Plans and around high activity areas and busy road routes.